John Holford Scott (Scott-Tucker) (1854–?1918)

 The sensational case of the novelist and the vicar was reported week after week in Jackson’s Oxford Journal.
 See especially the edition of 22 July 1899 (pp. 8f–g, 9a–g) under the main heading “Bankruptcy of the Vicars of Cowley and Headington”, which gives a full transcript under the subheading “Examination of the Rev. Scott-Tucker”.
 The latter examination was adjourned, and the transcript resumes in the edition of 29 July 1899, p.
 5.

-It appears that the children retained the surname of Scott-Tucker.
-A John Scott-Tucker became a Major in the army, retiring to Stoke Fleming on Dartmoor in the 1930s, while Harold Scott-Tucker moved to Arkansas, where he died in December 1963.
+The children retained the surname of Scott-Tucker.
+John Scott-Tucker became a Major in the army, retiring to Stoke Fleming on Dartmoor in the 1930s, while Harold Scott-Tucker moved to Arkansas, where he died in December 1963.